MovementGH/OpenBot-Docs/source/index.html.md

 **Default:** The value that is set when the bot joins a server, or when this setting is added

+**Description:** The description of the field, displayed in the guild dashboard

+**Condition:** The visibility condition of the field.
+This is evaluated when people view the setting in the dashboard.
+It is given the variables "Settings" and "SettingsRoot".
+Setting is the category that the setting is in, and SettingsRoot is the top level category.
+For example, if you have a bool field named "Enable Feature", you could have the condition for "Feature Setting X" be `Settings["Enable Feature"]`, and "Feature Setting X" will only be shown when "Enable Feature" is turned on.

 <aside class="note">A fields name cannot be "type", or "limit".
 These names are reserved for internal OpenBot usage.
 Also, settings are case sensitive, so you can use "Type" and "Limit" if you want</aside>

 ### Field Types